wcm-io-devops/conga/src/site/markdown/extensibility.md

 * **Handlebars Escaping Strategy Plugin**: Plugin allows to define escaping rules for special chars. *)
 * **Post Processor Plugin**: Plugin that operations on a generated file, e.g. to convert it to a binary file.

-*) Theses plugins detect files with certain extensions, and are executed automatically on them.
+*) These plugins detect files with certain extensions, and are executed automatically on them.

 Other plugins: